bottenderjs/messaging-apis/packages/messaging-api-messenger/README.md

 );
 ```

 Adding a [tag](https://developers.facebook.com/docs/messenger-platform/message-tags) to a message allows you to send it outside the 24+1 window, for a limited number of use cases, per [Messenger Platform policy](https://developers.facebook.com/docs/messenger-platform/policy-overview).

+Example:
 ```js
 client.sendGenericTemplate(
   USER_ID,